 You’ll receive payments from the lender based on:

 - The amount of equity you’ve built in your home.

 - The age of the youngest person on the loan.

 - Current interest rates.

 The loan must be repaid when you no longer live in the home.
-Typically, the proceeds from the sale of the home cover this cost, with FHA insurance kicking in if the sale doesn’t repay the loan in full.
+Typically, proceeds from the sale of the home are used to repay the reverse mortgage, with FHA insurance kicking in only if the proceeds fail to fully repay the loan.